 - The greater our adenosine levels, the sleepier we feel, and the easier we can fall asleep.

 - Caffeine blocks adenosine receptors in the brain.
 According to Matthew Walker, this is like “hitting the mute button on sleepiness.”

-Contrary to how we feel, caffeine doesn’t technically “give us energy.”
-Instead, it just numbs us to whatever natural levels of fatigue we’d normally feel.
+Contrary to how we feel, caffeine doesn’t technically “give you energy.”
+Instead, it just numbs you to whatever natural levels of fatigue you'd normally feel.

-So, if we drink a full cup of coffee at noon to make it through the afternoon slump, a quarter of that caffeine is still in our brain at 10 pm.
-That’s equivalent to drinking a quarter cup of coffee at the time we should be getting into bed.
+So, if you drink a full cup of coffee at noon to make it through the afternoon slump, a quarter of that caffeine is still in your brain at 10 pm.
+That’s equivalent to drinking a quarter cup of coffee at the time you should be getting into bed.